kemckinnmsft/M365HOL3001/instructions.md

 ## Investigate a specific user
 When you believe a user may have been compromised, you can better understand the state of their risk by getting all of their risk events.
 Similarly, if you have users that you believe may be more likely targets of compromise, you can proactively retrieve their risky events.

-Since we know that Alan had some risky-sign ins, let’s query their risk events.
+Since we know that Adam had some risky-sign ins, let’s query their risk events.

 1. [] In the **PowerShell ISE**, open a new file and, in the **script pane**, type the PowerShell code below.